rochgohu/crypto-tracker-google-sheet/README.md

 3. enable alert.
 4. you will receive notification each day at 8AM.
 Click on **"Cryptofolio > Send reporting"** to manually trigger a notification.

+### Frequently Asked Questions
+#### Q: How to manage TRADE Tx record?
+R: use 2 TRADE rows to represent the transaction and get the correct balance when trading A for B: 1 row to decrement coins for A and 1 row to increment coins for B. Use a 3rd row CORRECTION to equalize Tx Value balance if needed

+#### Q: What means "same" in Low/High 24h column?
+R: "Same" is displayed when the variation High vs Low prices is jusdged too small to be meaningful (default % is < 3.5%).

+#### Q: What means the KPI DELTA RATE?
+R: This KPI measures how your portfolio performed in the last 24h compared to the top500 average trend.

+#### Q: Why does Market sheet table have several missing values?
+R: Be sure that you have followed step2 through to connect this google sheet to Coingecko.

+#### Q: Why do Market sheet charts are displaying nothing?
+R: your data is recorded every 6 hours in the hidden sheet "db_history". come back in a few hours.